fortio/slack-proxy/README.md

 These type of insights are currently not possible to know via Slack, and only via different methods if your applications are instrumented that way (which they often aren't)

+## Features

+### SlackProxy Metrics

+The `slackproxy` service provides several metrics to monitor and gauge the performance of the proxy, especially regarding how it handles requests.
+The metrics are exposed using the Prometheus client library.

+1. **Requests Received Total**
+   - Metric: `slackproxy_requests_recieved_total`
+   - Description: The total number of requests received by the proxy.
+   - Labels: `channel`

+2. **Requests Failed Total**
+   - Metric: `slackproxy_requests_failed_total`
+   - Description: The total number of requests that failed.
+   - Labels: `channel`

+3. **Requests Retried Total**
+   - Metric: `slackproxy_requests_retried_total`
+   - Description: The total number of requests retried by the proxy.
+   - Labels: `channel`

+4. **Requests Succeeded Total**
+   - Metric: `slackproxy_requests_succeeded_total`
+   - Description: The total number of requests that succeeded.
+   - Labels: `channel`

+5. **Requests Not Processed**
+   - Metric: `slackproxy_requests_not_processed_total`
+   - Description: The total number of requests not processed by the proxy.
+   - Labels: `channel`

+6. **Queue Size**
+   - Metric: `slackproxy_queue_size`
+   - Description: The current size of the proxy's queue.

+### Queue

+Monitor the queue size with the `slackproxy_queue_size` metric.
+This isn't a persistent queue.
+If the application crashes abruptly, the queue is lost.
+However, during a clean application shutdown, the queue processes, given adequate time.
+If, for instance, there's a prolonged Slack outage or if you face an outage, the queue might be lost.
+While the queue size is configurable, remember that the processing rate is a maximum of 1 message per second.
+If the queue consistently reaches its limit, consider horizontal scaling.

+### Non-processable Requests

+When the error `channel_not_found` appears, rather than retrying, ANY request to post to the said channel is placed on a 'DoNotProcess' list for 15 minutes.
+This minimizes unnecessary Slack calls.
+Monitor this behavior with the `slackproxy_requests_not_processed_total` metric.

+### Permanent Errors

+Permanent errors are logged in detail, including the complete POST request.
+Concurrently, the `slackproxy_requests_failed_total` metric is incremented.

 ## ToDo's